tommadness/KH2Randomizer/docs/trackers/index.md

 In general, the instructions are as follows:

    1. Setup the tracker to your liking.
+   2. Send the settings of the tracker to all racers.
+   3. Launch KH2

-   3. Autotrack if you do not have autodetect turned on.
+   4. Autotrack if you do not have autodetect turned on.

-   4. Launch KH2
+The following sub-sections detail step 1 instructions. **You will still need to do all of Steps 2-4 for the tracker to work**.

+# Step 1

 ### Instructions for Battleship